veebch/Rcovid/README.md

-# A Basic Scraper for COVID19 Stats by country
+# A Scraper for COVID19 Stats by Country

 The .Rmd file that generates the covid19 plots hosted at llvll.ch.